 The Plantagenets were the longest-ruling dynasty in British history.
-From the founding member, Henry II, taking the throne in 1154 to the death of Richard III at the Battle of Bosworth in 1485, England witnessed this extraordinary family’s turbulent reign.
+From the founding member, Henry II, who took the throne in 1154 through to the death of Richard III at the Battle of Bosworth in 1485, England witnessed this extraordinary family’s turbulent reign.
 Generations of shifting loyalties and infighting saw fathers falling out with sons, brothers turning on brothers and cousins plotting to usurp the crown in a protracted and very real Game of Thrones.
 But according to legend, none of this would be surprising, as the dynasty is said to have been spawned by a powerful French count, and a demon.

 The story goes that back in the mists of early medieval France, the Count of Anjou, Geoffrey Greymantle fell in love with a mysterious woman of unknown origin.
 Her beguiling beauty drew the Count into a precipitous marriage, and the couple had three children.
 But in an age when life revolved around religion and regular worship, the Count became concerned that his wife attended mass only rarely, and even then she was restless in church and always left before the crucial Holy Communion took place.
 One day, the Count ordered his soldiers to restrain her, but she broke free, screaming wildly, and flew out of a window.
 The Countess was never seen again.